Andriy Lunin

 Andriy Oleksiyovych Lunin (Андрі́й Олексі́йович Лу́нін; born 11 February 1999) is a Ukrainian professional footballer who plays as a goalkeeper for club Real Madrid and the Ukraine national team.

+Lunin began his senior career in Ukraine with Dnipro before joining Zorya Luhansk.
+He signed for Real Madrid in 2018 and subsequently spent time on loan with Leganés, Real Valladolid and Oviedo.
+After returning to Madrid, he served mainly as a backup to Thibaut Courtois, but became the club's starting goalkeeper for much of the 2023–24 season following Courtois' injury.
+Lunin played a key role in Madrid's run to the Champions League final, as the club won La Liga and the UEFA Champions League.

+Lunin represented Ukraine at youth level and was part of the team that won the 2019 FIFA U-20 World Cup.
+He made his senior debut for the Ukraine national team in 2018 and later represented the country at major international tournaments.

 Club career

 Early career

 Lunin was a player for Metalist Youth Sportive School (first trainer was Oleksandr Khrabrov) and Dnipro Youth Sportive School Systems (first trainer was Kostiantyn Pavliuchenko).